anyoptimization/pymoo/docs/source/interface/callback.md

 ```

-**Note** that the `Callback` object from the `Result` object needs to be accessed `res.algorithm.callback` because the original object keeps unmodified to ensure reproducibility.
+**Note** that the `Callback` object from the `Result` object needs to be accessed via `res.algorithm.callback` because the original object keeps unmodified to ensure reproducibility.

 +++